parttimehacker/new-pi/README.md

 Basic startup installation instructions for a raspberry pi
 ## Description

-This repository contains instructions and bash scripts I use to configure new Raspberry Pi devices as Raspbian OS headless servers.
-A special step in this repository is the setup of an Apache web server running a default Django app.
+This repository contains instructions and bash scripts I use to configure new Raspberry Pi devices as Raspbian OS servers.
 I use the Raspberry Pi Image Installer to copy the latest Raspberry Foundation image to a SD card.
-I enable SSH and set up Wi-Fi on the SD card
-I strongly recommend creating a **NEW USER** account and delete the **PI** account.
+I enable SSH and set up Wi-Fi on the SD card.
+I strongly recommend creating a **NEW USER** account and delete the **PI** account, which can be automatic if you use the new Imager.

 ## Raspberry Pi Imager v1.8.4

-The new Imaging app allows you to configure many important first steps like user name, host name, etc. The link to the new imager is https://www.raspberrypi.com/software/
+The new Imaging app allows you to configure many important first steps like Wi-Fi SSID and password, user name, host name, etc. The link to the new imager is https://www.raspberrypi.com/software/

 ## Remote Access and Development Configuration